dppdppd/BoardRAG/README.md

 ## Running the application

-This RAG application is composed by a process of database population and the RAG model itself.
-This project also comes along with a testing unit.
-For executing any of these process, please make sure Ollama is correctly installed in your computer, and the selected LLMs are downloaded.
+This RAG application is composed of two stages: database population and the RAG model itself.
+The project also comes with unit tests.
+Before running any of these processes make sure the environment variable `OPENAI_API_KEY` is available.

 ### Vector Database